selenium-toolkit-playground/Kotlin_Maven_TestNg_SettingProperty/README.md

 The goal of the toolkit is, to support you by creating and maintainig your seleniumtests.
 It also give you a nice Report to have a better overview.

+## Upgrade
+The changes between the versions and the upgrade steps (if necessary) are described in the [CHANGELOG](CHANGELOG.md).
+If you already have a version of the toolkit in use, please have a look at the [CHANGELOG](CHANGELOG.md).

 ## Instructions and Help
 Please visit our Page [Showcase](https://selenium-toolkit.com/showcase/) to learn more about the different Parts of the Toolkit and how its working